Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 FeaturePurpose & Beginner Benefit

-Size (Length)1″–2″ spoons match typical minnow sizes in rivers
+Size (Length)1″–2″ spoons match common minnow sizes in rivers.

-FinishChrome/silver for universal flash; gold/brass for low light
+FinishChrome/silver for universal appeal; gold/brass for low-light.

-Attachment RingSplit ring or swivel ring prevents line twist
+Attachment RingSplit ring or swivel ring prevents line twist.

 4. Selecting the Right Spoon for Your River